OneLocal Booking Dashboard

 One flow could work for dental offices, salons, and wellness clinics, because underneath it all they were doing the same thing: booking an appointment.
 The differences lived on the business side, so that's where I put them.
 Partners could hide or edit pages in the flow to match how they actually worked, which kept the customer's path simple instead of cramming every business's quirks into it.

-I was building both sides of LocalVisits at the same time, the customer flow and the business tools, as the sole designer working with 2 developers, one on the consumer side and one on the backend.
+I was building both sides of LocalVisits at the same time, the customer flow and the business tools, as the lead designer working with 2 developers, one on the consumer side and one on the backend.
 It also had to live inside OneLocal's existing platform and match what was already there.
 All of that pushed me toward a flow that was dependable and conventional, and toward handling each business's differences through settings instead of a more complicated interface.

 Section 04